 You should then contact a medical professional if there are any injuries.
 Again, these reports will be helpful if you plan on contacting any insurance companies.

-After making sure that all parties involved are medically ok, you should then consider Maryland law and how it is applied to bicyclists.
-Contacting a Maryland bike accident attorney can aid you in this process.
+After making sure that all parties involved are medically ok, you should then consider State law and how it is applied to bicyclists.
+Contacting a Baltimore bike accident attorney can aid you in this process.

 Juries will consider multiple factors when analyzing a bike accident claim and how much money you are entitled to.